DanBurkhardt/Dash-Hue-Doorbell/README.md

 ## Bringing it Together
 The most important steps are marked above as critical.
 If you get all of this information and enter it into `app.js` before running, you should be all set.

+Finally, you need to run as super user.
+`sudo npm start`